mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

-### Dual Role research and facilitator and resulting challenges and opportunities
+### pb - Dual Role research and facilitator and resulting challenges and opportunities

 Driven by my dual role as a researcher and learning facilitator the process described here incorporates both research methodology and an overall structure of the evolving learning design.